belkamax05/belkamax05.github.io/README.md

-# Getting Started with Create React App
+# Welcome to belkamax05.github.io README

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a source code of [belkamax05.github.io](https://belkamax05.github.io).

 ## Available Scripts